dell/omnia/docs/source/InstallationGuides/reprovisioningthecluster.rst

 .. note::
     * The host IPs passed in the inventory should be assigned by Omnia.
 They will not be changed during the re-provisioning.
-    * If the nodes were discovered via snmpwalk or mapping, users will be required to manually reboot target nodes.
+    * If the nodes were discovered via mapping, manually reboot target nodes.
     * Do not include groups like *manager*, *compute* and *login* in the passed inventory.

 **Setting up the cluster**